AURAC 2023 COMMITTEE

 Aidan Sarginson

-I started climbing in 2020 (bad year to start I know) through being introduced to it through AURAC.
-Over the last three years, I've learned a lot through committed friends and instructors which I now pass on to the coming generations through instructional courses.
+I started climbing in 2020 (bad year to start I know) by being introduced to it through AURAC.
+Over the last four years, I've learned a lot through committed friends and instructors which I now pass on to the coming generations through AURACs instructional courses.
 You'll find me anywhere a rock could be, from a seaside crag to the top of the tallest mountains.

 Berit Thomalla